corsairmarks/nonbinary_leaders/mod/README.md

 # Changes

 Stellaris supports 3 gender states in code (`male`, `female`, `indeterminable`), which correspond to the pronouns he, she, and they.
-Whether a species uses binary male/female genders or the indeterminable gender is determined by its species class (e.g. fungoid or robot).
-This mod adds a chance for binary-gendered species classes to have leaders adopt a new gender identity when they are spawned by the game (20% chance to change from their assigned gender identity - 10% for each of the other two genders).
+Whether a species uses binary male/female genders (the default) or consists solely of a single gender identity is configurable during empire creation in the Species Name tab.
+This mod adds a chance for leaders adopt a new gender identity when they are spawned by the game (20% chance to change from their assigned gender identity - 10% for each of the other two genders).

-With this mod, leaders of a binary-gendered species who become indeterminable have a 50/50 chance of presenting as feminine or masculine, and leaders who become female/male (or do not change from their starting gender identity) have a 10% chance to present as the opposite normative gender in their portrait.
-In order to implement this effect, it was necessary to redefine the portrait groups associated with each species.
+With this mod, leaders of a binary-gendered species who become indeterminable have a 50/50 chance of presenting as feminine or masculine.
+Unfortunately due to underlying game changes, it is no longer possible to influence which portrait a leader uses via in-game flags.
+Although possible in the past, that means leaders will no longer be able to have portraits where their gender presentation is different than their gender identity.
+Females will always present as feminine, males will always present as masculine, and indeterminables will randomly present as either feminine or masculine.

-What this means to you is that most leader portrait mods will need a compatibility patch in order to properly respect the leader's gender presentation flag.
-Without a patch, males will always present as masculine, females will present as feminine, and indeterminables will present as the default for the species.
-Fun fact: some built-in species use the female portrait as default, but most use male.

-TODO: talk about being able to check species_gender

-TODO: test how gender = no species return values for `species_gender` (not_set)

-What this means to you is that if you have a custom species class that is set to `gender = no` this mod will still think it is gendered and roll for a chance to change a leader's gender identity when they spawn.
-It does not randomize the gender identity for the built-in species classes that are set to `gender = no`: machine, robot, and all the crisis species.

 This mod optionally adds copious log entries to game.log file when running; use the in-game console to enable it with `event nonbinary_leaders.3`.
 Here's where you can find the game.log file: `%USERPROFILE%\Documents\Paradox Interactive\Stellaris\logs` (Windows), `~/Documents/Paradox Interactive/Stellaris/logs` (MacOS), or `~/.local/share/Paradox Interactive/Stellaris/logs` (*nix).
 To turn tracing off again, use the same command again.